Elegant-Queueing/q-backend/README.md

 The backend service is a Spring Boot Application that exposes API endpoints.
 A user (e.g. a front-end developer) can use these APIs by running the Spring Boot Application, thereby exposing the API endpoints to their own application.
 These APIs may be used to allow students and employees to create profiles and simulate virtual queuing for career fairs.

 ### Setup
-- Set up an environment of your choice using the detailed Environment setup instructions [here](#detailed-setup-instructions)
+- Set up an environment of your choice using the detailed Environment setup instructions [here](#detailed-env)
-- Get the code using the 'Setup -> Getting the code' section of this document. [here](#temp)
+- Get the code using [this](#detailed-code) section of this document.
-- Set up a database on Firebase using the 'Setup -> Firebase' section.
+- Set up a database on Firebase using [this](#detailed-firebase) section.

 ### Running the Spring Boot Application
 - After setting everything up, use the terminal to cd into the code repository.